 1. Press brake and put gear in neutral to start a car

 This is a perfect example of Poka yoke.
-The system protects the driver from doing a mistake of moving the car accidentally.
+The system protects the driver from doing the mistake of moving the car accidentally.
 If the Poka Yoke was not implemented, there could have been numerous errors by drivers

 2. Mobile phone charging stops when it is fully charged.